-5.11 Fuses
+5.13 Fuses

-The 3 amp DC fuse is designed to protect the circuit board from internal/external DC shorts.
+The main control board has two fuses.
+The 3 amp DC fuse is designed to protect the circuit board from internal/ external DC shorts.
 The 5 amp AC fuse is designed to protect the integrity of the AC detection and heater circuit from shorts.
+There is also a wire with a 4 amp fuse from the terminal block to an external relay for the fans and water line heater.
 All fuses can be checked for continuity.
 If a fuse blows don't replace it until the problem has been found.
 If a fuse blows there is a short or component that has created the problem.